Werribee South: Today

-Werribee South is located 32 km southwest of Melbourne and covers an area of 3,000 hectares.
-Werribee South has around 150 vegetable farms producing lettuce, broccoli, cauliflower, fennel, and artichoke.
-Around 70% of Australia's lettuces are sourced from Werribee South and since January 2007 Werribee South's farms have been part of the Werribee Irrigation District Recycled Water Scheme.
+Werribee South covers an area of 3,000 hectares.
+The locality is almost conterminous with the Werribee Irrigation District, home to around 150 vegetable farms producing lettuce, broccoli, cauliflower, fennel, and artichoke.
+Around 70% of Australia's lettuces are sourced from Werribee South.
+The district receives its irrigation supply from the Werribee River, as well as recycled water, which was first provided in 2007.

 Werribee South borders Point Cook and contains Werribee Park.
 Werribee South's streets originally were named by letters.
 This was changed by the Wyndham City Council, and the only remaining lettered street is K Road.
-Along K Road, The Werribee Mansion, Werribee Open Range Zoo and the National Equestrian Centre can be found.
+Along K Road, the Werribee Park Mansion, Werribee Open Range Zoo and the National Equestrian Centre can be found.

 A sports oval (primarily used for Australian rules football), playgrounds, community services, and food facilities can be found along the beach of Werribee South, at the main population hub of the area.
 The area is popular with recreational fishers, and developments include a boat launch and a marina.

 Werribee South is also home to the Diggers Road Memorial Hall, which is the rehearsal venue for the Werribee Concert Band.
 The Diggers Road Memorial Hall was built to commemorate Australia's participation in the First World War and is located at the corner of Diggers Road and Whites Road.